Dmitri Pavlov's Plain TeX macros

 - UTF-8 Plain TeX

-Most of TeX's \chardef/\mathchardef definitions are covered.
+Most of TeX's \chardef/\mathchardef definitions are covered, as well as accented letters from Latin-1.

 See comments in the file for exceptions.